Quantifying Information Loss under Coarse-Grained Partitions: A Discrete Framework for Explainable Artificial Intelligence: Introduction

 To address this challenge, researchers have explored various approximation techniques, which can be broadly categorized into engineering-driven and ethics-driven approaches.
 From an engineering perspective, a common strategy involves approximating complex black-box models with more interpretable alternatives.
 Techniques such as Local Interpretable Model-Agnostic Explanations (LIME, \cite{ribeiro2016whyitrustyou}) and SHapley Additive exPlanations (SHAP, \cite{lundberg2017unifiedapproachinterpretingmodel}) have been widely used to provide post-hoc interpretability for AI systems.

+Recent research on AI-assisted decision-making has increasingly emphasized that explanation and evaluation are not purely technical matters, but also ethical ones.
+In particular, a growing body of work has examined how AI outputs should be presented to human users in ways that are cognitively manageable, socially appropriate, and normatively defensible.
+Several prior studies are relevant in this respect.
+For example, He et al.~\cite{he2024analogies} explored how analogies can assist laypeople in AI-assisted decision-making, highlighting the cognitive conditions under which explanations become understandable to non-expert users.
+Peters and Carman~\cite{peters2024cultural} examined the influence of cultural bias in XAI research, showing that users from different cultural backgrounds may interpret AI explanations differently.
+These studies underscore that the form and granularity of AI explanations are not neutral, but depend on the capacities, expectations, and interpretive contexts of their audiences.

-From an ethical standpoint, Coarse Ethics (CE, \cite{izumoweng2022}) proposes that coarse-grained assessments are not only necessary but also ethically justifiable in many decision-making contexts.
-For example, academic grading systems classify students into letter grades or grade point average (GPA), abstracting away precise score differences.
-Similarly, phrases like ``Olivia and Noah are Harvard graduates'' generalize individual performance details.
+From this broader ethical perspective, coarse ethics (CE, \cite{izumoweng2022}, \citep{izumo2025}) offers a particularly suggestive framework.
+CE proposes that coarse-grained assessments are not only practically unavoidable but also ethically justifiable in many decision-making contexts.
+For example, academic grading systems classify students into letter grades or grade point averages (GPAs), thereby abstracting away precise score differences, and expressions such as ``Olivia and Noah are Harvard graduates'' similarly suppress finer distinctions in individual performance.
 In AI-driven decision-making, CE argues that the legitimacy of transforming fine-grained evaluations into coarse ones depends on the cognitive capacity and contextual needs of the audience \citep{izumo2025}.